 Starting in the southern end of Chester County, next to another area treat – Herr’s Snack Food Factory, the trail of scrumptious ice cream creations and flavors begins.
 Nottingham Inn Kitchen and Creamery is the perfect one-two punch; a great meal at the Kitchen is followed by the Creamery’s cold confections.
 There is scooped or soft serve, cones or sundaes and too many toppings to count- everyone leaves full and happy!

 Traveling north of Nottingham, the next town – Kennett Square is known for being the Mushroom Capital (over 64% of the nation’s crop is produced in the region.)
 Yes there is a mushroom ice cream – produced each year for the annual Mushroom Festival held the weekend after Labor Day.
 La Michoacana, homemade Mexican ice cream creates the mushroom flavor (it’s good!) but seasonally offers so much more.
 Their corn ice cream is amazing!
 A sprinkle of cinnamon or chile powder is encouraged.
 So many flavors from the traditional to adventurous as well as hand-made popsicles will make deciding what to order the only problem of the day.
+Nearby West Grove is home to The Station Ice Cream Shoppe serving up delicious hand-dipped ice cream and water ice in a restored train station.

 The central county seat – West Chester, is a thriving historic downtown (winner of the 2017 Great American Main Street Award) and an ice cream mecca!
 La Michoacana’s sister store, Tropical Homemade Ice Cream, offers similar delightful Mexican ice cream and popsicles; there are two fantastic gelato shoppes – Gemelli and D’Asenzo’s; West Chester Coffee and Ice Cream Bar; and frozen yogurt fans will enjoy the variety of flavors at Kiwi Frozen Yogurt.
 Just outside of town, West Chester’s Artisan Exchange is a unique market open Saturday’s from 10am to 2pm and is home to iSwich Gourmet; a family owned and operated artisan ice cream/frozen desert company.
 Come bring home these all-natural, locally sourced, works of ice cream art (think bananas foster ice cream sandwiches!)
 As an added bonus, plan to explore over 30 other artisans at this extraordinary market.
 Note to out-of-towners – bring a cooler!